How is haemochromatosis treated?

 Australian Red Cross Lifeblood

-The Australian Red Cross Blood Service (the Blood Service) has a therapeutic venesection program for individuals who have iron overload as a result of hereditary haemochromatosis.
+The Australian Red Cross Lifeblood has a therapeutic venesection program for individuals who have iron overload as a result of hereditary haemochromatosis.

-Many people with haemochromatosis can attend the Blood Service for venesection and the Blood Service is able to use your donation to help save lives.
-If you are not eligible to donate blood which can be used to treat patients because of medical or lifestyle considerations, the Blood Service may be able to offer a therapeutic venesection service unless there are medical issues that would present a donor safety issue.
+Many people with haemochromatosis can attend the Blood Service for venesection and Lifeblood is able to use your donation to help save lives.
+If you are not eligible to donate blood which can be used to treat patients Lifeblood may still be able to offer a therapeutic venesection service unless there are medical issues that would present a donor safety issue.

 To be accepted as a therapeutic donor, you will need an online referral from your doctor using the High Ferritin App.

 Many of our members are pleased to be able to contribute to saving a life.
-We even have our own Red25 group you can join (just search for ‘Haemochromatosis Australia’ and pick the group for your state).
-Red25 is a life-saving social responsibility program where workplaces, community groups, and universities around Australia unite to save lives through blood donation.
+We even have our own Lifeblood Teams you can join (just search for ‘Haemochromatosis Australia’ and pick the group for your state).
+Lifeblood Teams are a life-saving social responsibility program where workplaces, community groups, and universities around Australia unite to save lives through blood donation.
 Your friends and family may come along to support you and donate at the same time.
-They can join our Club25 groups too.
-From time to time we will have state by state challenges to ecourage our supporters to join in.
+They can join our Lifeblood Teams too.
+From time to time we will have state by state challenges to encourage our supporters to join in.

 Other Options for Venesections

-For various reasons, not everyone can donate through the Red Cross or do not have access to nearby donor centre.
+For various reasons, not everyone can donate through Australian Red Cross Lifeblood or do not have access to nearby donor centre.
 Other options for venesection include

 • Many hospitals have regular venesection clinics